zarf-dev/proposals/0048-schema-update-process/README.md

 -->

 ### SDK breaking changes
 One drawback is that there will be breaking changes to SDK functions every time a new API version is introduced.
 This could be frustrating for API users post v1.
-However, the common flows we anticipate involve using the `packager` functions flows like this should generally be unchanged.
-For example this flow will work regardless of the API version.
+However, common user flows should generally be unchanged.
+For example this flow will work regardless of the API version:

 ```go
 	pkgLayout, err := packager.LoadPackage(ctx, packageSource, loadOpt)